cdoublev/css/doc/parse/parser.md

 **Note:** *pre-order* and *post-order* are also named *top-down* and *bottom-up* orders because parse trees are often represented with their root node at the top and their leaves at the bottom, which makes these names coupled to the visual representation of the tree.

-How a rule is applied depends on the traversal order.
-When following a pre-order, a rule is applied by *expanding* its left-hand side with the symbols on its right-hand side.
+How a production rule is applied depends on the traversal order.
+When following a pre-order, it is applied by *expanding* its left-hand side with the symbols on its right-hand side.
 When following a post-order, the right-hand side is *reduced* into its left-hand side.

 An **abstract syntax tree** is the result of simplifying the parse tree in order to be semantically interpreted or compiled by another program (eg. the HTML document renderer or a CSS processing tool).